pulsar-edit/documentation/docs/developing-for-pulsar/publishing.md

 layout: doc.ejs
 ---

-Pulsar bundles a command line utility called `ppm` into every installation of Pulsar, to search for and install packages via the command line.
-This is invoked by using the `pulsar` command with the `-p` or `--package` option.
+Pulsar bundles a command line utility called `ppm`, to search for and install packages via the command line.
+This can be invoked either by using the `pulsar` command with the `-p` or `--package` option or `ppm` directly.
 The `pulsar -p` command can also be used to publish Pulsar packages to the public registry and update them.

 See more in [Using PPM](/contributing-to-pulsar/using-ppm/).